Lux-AI-Challenge/Lux-Design-S1/kits/README.md

 This folder contains all official kits provided by the Lux AI team or the Lux AI Challenge Season 1.

 In each starter kit folder is a README and a folder called `simple` which gives you all the tools necessary to compete.
 Make sure to read the README document carefully.
+For debugging, you may log to standard error e.g. `console.error` or `print("hello", file=sys.stderr)`, this will be recorded and saved into a errorlogs folder for the match for each agent.
+You can also try out the [debug annotations](#Annotate) commands to draw onto the replay.

 ## API